5 Top Dividend Stocks to Buy Now

 First Dividend: 1912

 Founded in 1866 and headquartered in Columbus, Ohio, Huntington Bancshares Incorporated operates as a holding company for the Huntington National Bank in eight Midwestern states.
-The current $0.15 quarterly dividend payout is 7.1% above the $0.14 distribution of one year earlier and corresponds to a $0.60 annual distribution.
-The 4.06% yield outperformed the company’s own 2.73% five-year yield average by nearly 50%.
+The current $0.15 quarterly dividend has stayed level since the third quarter of 2019, meaning the company is due for a dividend increase in the next few months if it would like to keep up its streak.
+The payout corresponds to a $0.60 annualized distribution and a yield of 4.5%.

 5 Top Dividend Stocks to Buy Now: #3